- We've been together now for forty years,

 - As I'd swop for my dear old Dutch.

-That's the chorus of a tear-jerking music hall song.
+That's from a tear-jerking music hall song.
 The impoverished pair are being parted - not by death, but by the workhouse.
 Segregation of the sexes was the rule, even for elderly married couples.

 The Department for Work and Pensions now operates a reverse imposition: that a couple needs only one bedroom, despite the fact that swanky developers are increasingly building twin master bedrooms.